CV for Dr. Barry Sears

 Timeline for Dr. Barry Sears

-Dr. Barry Sears is a leading authority on the dietary control of hormonal response.
-A former research scientist at the Boston University School of Medicine and the Massachusetts Institute of Technology, Dr. Sears has dedicated his research efforts over the past 30 years to the study of lipids.
-He holds 13 U.S. Patents in the areas of intravenous drug delivery systems and hormonal regulation for the treatment of cardiovascular disease.
+Dr. Barry Sears is a leading authority on the dietary control of hormonal and inflammatory responses and is considered the founder of anti-inflammatory nutrition.
+A former research scientist at the Boston University School of Medicine and the Massachusetts Institute of Technology, Dr. Sears has dedicated his research efforts over the past 40 years to the study of lipids.
+He is the author of more than 45 scientific publications and holds 14 U.S. Patents in the areas of intravenous drug delivery systems and the hormonal regulation for the treatment of cardiovascular disease.

-A turning point in his research occurred in 1982.
-That year the Nobel Prize in Medicine was awarded for discoveries of the role that specialized hormones known as eicosanoids play in the development of cardiovascular disease, diabetes, auto-immune diseases, and cancer.
-Since eicosanoids are only generated from dietary fat, Dr. Sears reasoned that one could apply intravenous drug-delivery principles to nutrition in order to control these exceptionally powerful hormonal responses with laser-like precision.
+A turning point in his research occurred in 1982 when the Nobel Prize in Medicine was awarded for discoveries of the role that specialized hormones, known as eicosanoids, play in the development of cardiovascular disease, diabetes, autoimmune diseases, cancer, and neurological disorders.
+Since eicosanoids are only generated from dietary fat, Dr. Sears reasoned that one could apply intravenous drug delivery principles to nutrition in order to control these exceptionally powerful hormonal responses with laser-like precision.
 In essence, his approach treats food as if it were a drug.

-This area of his research led to various patents in the area of hormonal control by essentially using food as an oral drug-delivery system to modulate eicosanoids, especially for cardiovascular, diabetic, and neurological patients.
+His research led to various patents in the area of hormonal and inflammatory control by essentially using food as an oral drug delivery system to modulate hormones and gene expression especially for cardiovascular, diabetic, and neurological conditions.

 The impact of Dr. Sears’ revolutionary work in the dietary control of hormonal response began with the publication of his landmark book, The Zone.
-Since its publication in June 1995, The Zone has sold more than 2,000,000 hardcover copies, and became a #1 best seller on the New York Times book list.
-In addition, The Zone has been translated into 22 languages, indicating a worldwide response to Dr. Sears’ research.
-His second book, Mastering the Zone, published in 1997, also became a New York Times bestseller with hardcover sales in excess of 500,000 copies to date.
+Published in June 1995, The Zone became a #1 best seller on the New York Times book list.
+In addition, The Zone has been translated into 23 languages indicating a worldwide response to Dr. Sears’ research.
+His second book, Mastering the Zone, published in 1997, also became another New York Times bestseller.
 His third book, Zone Perfect Meals in Minutes, published in 1997, quickly became one of the best-selling cookbooks of 1997 and another New York Times bestseller.
-The Anti-Aging Zone was published in 1999 and provides the molecular insights into how the Zone Diet can slow the aging process.
-The OmegaRx Zone, published in 2002, explores the molecular foundation of chronic disease and how high-dose fish oil can dramatically reverse it.
-The Anti-Inflammation Zone published in 2005 discusses how to combat silent inflammation in order to reduce the risk of cancer, heart disease, diabetes, dementia, and many other inflammatory conditions—and how to reverse these conditions if they are already present.
-His book Toxic Fat was published in 2008.
-It goes into detail how obesity has many similarities to cancer and explains why our current efforts to treat obesity will never be successful if they do not address its underlying cause, which is inflammation.
-His newest book, The Mediterranean Zone, was released in October 2014.
-To date more than 6 million hardcover copies of his books have been sold in the United States.
+The Anti-Aging Zone was published in 1999 provides the molecular insights into how the Zone Diet can slow the aging process.
+The OmegaRx Zone, published in 2002, was the first to explore the use of high-dose fish oil to treat chronic disease and essentially started the fish oil revolution in the United States.
+The Anti-Inflammation Zone published in 2005, explored the role of diet-induced cellular inflammation in the development of cancer, heart disease, diabetes, dementia, and how to reverse these conditions using the combination of the Zone Diet and high-dose fish oil.
+Toxic Fat, published in 2008, detailed about how obesity and has many similarities to cancer and explains why our current efforts to treat obesity will never be successful if they do not address its underlying cause, which is increased hunger caused by cellular inflammation.
+His most recent book, The Mediterranean Zone, published in the fall of 2014 describes the role of polyphenols (the chemicals found in fruits and vegetables that give them their color) to reduce inflammation and to slow down the rate of aging.
+His upcoming book, The Resolution Zone, to be published in 2019 will focus on the critical role of the diet and in particular Pro-Resolution Nutrition in generating the hormones and changing the expression of the genes are involved in the resolution of inflammation to treat chronic disease conditions.
+To date more than six million hardcover copies of his books have been sold in the United States.